bazuayelewis/dannysqlchallenge-week5/README.md

 - Generate a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record

 *Firstly, I created my table 'clean_weekly_sales' with correct data_type for each column and added the new columns stated.
-NOTE: I have already created a tbale 'weekily_sales' using the schema provided in the challenge*
+NOTE: I have already created a table 'weekily_sales' using the schema provided in the challenge*
 ```sql
 DROP TABLE IF EXISTS clean_weekly_sales;
 CREATE TABLE clean_weekly_sales (